-Unrestricted Net Assets represent resources that are not subject to donor imposed stipulations and are available for operations at management's discretion.

-Temporarily Restricted Net Assets represent resources restricted by donors as to purpose or by the passage of time.

-Permanently Restricted Net Assets represent resources whose use by the Organization is limited by donor imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by action of the Organization.
+- Unrestricted Net Assets represent resources that are not subject to donor imposed stipulations and are available for operations at management's discretion.
+Included in unrestricted net assets are board-designated funds that may be used for implementation of the Organization's strategic plan and any activities approved by the board.
+During the years ended June 30, 2018 and 2017, \$57,949 and \$88,423, respectively, were added to board-designated funds and \$37,568 and \$183,700, respectively, of board-designated funds were released for use. - Temporarily Restricted Net Assets represent resources restricted by donors as to purpose or by the passage of time. - Permanently Restricted Net Assets represent resources whose use by the Organization is limited by donor imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by action of the Organization.
 Income from the assets held is available for either general operations or specific purposes, in accordance with donor stipulations.

-The Organization has no permanently restricted net assets at June 30, 2017 and 2016.
+The Organization has no permanently restricted net assets at June 30, 2018 and 2017.

+b.
 Basis of accounting